openmediavault/openmediavault-docs/FAQ.rst

 Which are the files that should not be edited by the user?
 	There are several services that |omv| takes control of, The recommended list is here.

-What is the permissions/ownership of folders in OMV created by shared folders?
+What is the permissions/ownership of folders in |omv| created by shared folders?
-	The default is folders in ''2775'' mode, with ''root:users'' ownership.
-This means all users created in the webUI can read, write to folders created by the system in the data drives using the default.
+	The default is folders in ``2775`` mode, with ``root:users`` ownership.
+This means all users created in the |webui| can read, write to folders created by the system in the data drives using the default.

 Why are my filesystems mounted as noexec?
 	This is a security measure to avoid the placement of malicious scripts in the shared folders.
 This will prevent any script execution in those paths, including compiling packages and binaries.